AhmeddEmad7/Brain-Tumor-Segmentation-Advancing-Generalizability/README.md

     --inference_model_path checkpoints/student_model/Student_Model_Checkpoint.pth
 ```

-## Cloud-based Medical Imaging Platform
+## 7. Cloud-based Medical Imaging Platform

 **Beyond the core AI functionality, this project is part of a larger initiative that includes the development of a full-fledged medical imaging platform.** This platform is designed to provide a comprehensive solution for medical image viewing, analysis, and management, with deep integration of the AI segmentation model developed here.
 It offers a rich user interface, advanced visualization capabilities, and streamlined workflows for medical professionals.

 For more detailed information about the medical imaging platform, its features, and how to set it up, please refer to the [Medical Imaging Platform README](software/README.md).

-## Team Members
+## Team Members and Supervisors

-Gratitude goes out to all team members for their valuable contributions to this project.
+Gratitude goes out to all team members and supervisors for their valuable contributions to this project.
+### Members:
 <div align="left">
     <a href="https://github.com/AhmeddEmad7">
     <img src="https://github.com/AhmeddEmad7.png" width="100px" alt="@AhmeddEmad7">